 Disputes arising in an educational context can be deeply personal and are often bitterly contested.
 Parents insist on what is right for their children.
 Administrators cautiously guard both the schools as a whole, and their own authority.
 Administrative and legal matters move quickly, and the stakes are high: an education and a future are sometimes on the line.
 Emotions also run high, and money lacks the power it has to resolve other disputes.
 Negotiated resolutions require tenacity, creative thinking and a careful respect for the rights of the student and the needs of the school.
 We know, because we have been there.
-Partner Ray Vasvari has represented a wide variety of adversaries in school-based disputes – including students, teachers, administrators, school board members and professors – and done so in a variety of contexts as well.
-He brings with him a comprehensive knowledge of civil rights and constitutional law, and experience to successfully navigate the complex and often sensitive disputes that can get in the way of an education.
+Partner Ray Vasvari has represented a wide variety of adversaries in school-based disputes – including students, teachers, administrators, school board members and professors – and has done so in a variety of contexts.
+He brings with him a comprehensive knowledge of civil rights and constitutional law, and the experience to navigate the complex sensitive disputes that can get in the way of an education.

 Know Your Rights